 Pursuant to the provisions of the Companies Act 2013 a separate meeting ofIndependent Directors reviewed performance of the Company Board as a whole andNon-Independent Directors (including Chairman) of the Company.

 The Board of Directors reviewed the performance of Independent Directors and Committeesof the Board.
-Nomination & Remuneration Committee also reviewed performance of theCompany and every Director.
+Nomination and Remuneration Committee also reviewed performance of theCompany and every Director.

 Pursuant to the requirement of Section 134 (3) of the Companies Act 2013 the Board ofDirectors hereby state that:

-e) The directors had laid down internal financialcontrols to be followed by thecompany and that such internal financial controls areadequate and were operating effectively.
+e) the directors in the case of a listed company had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively.

-The Company has established a vigil mechanism (Whistle Blower Policy) for directors andemployees to report genuine concerns.
-The Whistle Blower Policy provides for adequatesafeguards against victimisation of persons who use such mechanism and make provision fordirect access to the Chairperson of the Audit Committee in appropriate or exceptionalcases.
+The Company has established a vigil mechanism (Whistle Blower Policy) for Directors andemployees to report genuine concerns.
+The Whistle Blower Policy provides for adequatesafeguards against victimisation of persons who use such mechanism and makes provision fordirect access to the Chairperson of the Audit Committee in appropriate or exceptionalcases.